Thermodynamics a la Souriau on K\"ahler Non Compact Symmetric Spaces for Cartan Neural Networks: On the Partition Function and Gibbs Distributions in General and for in Particular

 Learning the lesson that the temperature vector $\boldsymbol{\beta}$ can be reduced to its minimal Cartan form $\boldsymbol{\beta}_0$ by means of $\mathrm{U}$-isometry transformations, the general form of the Gibbs probability distributions becomes very simple and clear.
 It contains always, as many parameters as the dimension of the $\mathrm{U}$ Lie group but it can be written in the following very compact and useful way:

 In other words the Cartan temperatures define the Gibbs probability distribution centered around the origin of the coset manifold, namely the identity of the metrically equivalent solvable group.
 The other temperatures simply would rotate such a distribution (H-transformations) or translate it to be centered around any other point of the manifold (solvable Lie group transformations).
 Hence instead of introducing such parameters we can simply evaluate the original Gibbs distribution in a transformed point.
-Both for analytic calculations and for practical applications in Machine Learning this view-point is extremely useful.
+Both for analytic calculations and for practical applications in Machine Learning this view-point is extremely useful. {Stated differently, when reducing the temperature vector to the compact Cartan subalgebra, the suppressed $\beta$-parameters are replaced by the parameters of a generic ${\rm U}$-transformation $g$ of the point, appearing in the argument of the exponential distribution.}

-\subsection{Calculation of the partition function for the Siegel plane in canonical form}
+\subsection{Calculation of the Partition Function for the Siegel Plane in Canonical Form}

 Having clarified that we jus need two compact temperatures associated with two Cartan generators we choose as second Cartan generator the one listed as $H_3\, = \, T^v_9$ in table \ref{v10genni}.
 This means that using eq.(\ref{carambola}) for the explicit form of the moment maps, the argument of the exponential in the partition function integrand is the following: